tektronix/tsp-toolkit/README.md

 support for Test Script Processor ([TSP][tsp]) technology to enhance productivity when working with TSP-enabled Tektronix and Keithley instruments.
 This toolkit delivers a complete development environment with:

-* **Instrument Discovery & Management** - Discover and manage available instruments on your local network with an intuitive tree view
+* **Instrument Discovery & Management** - Discover and manage available instruments on your local network with an intuitive tree view.
-* **Intelligent Code Editing** - Syntax highlighting, error detection, code navigation, and completion suggestions for TSP scripts
+* **Intelligent Code Editing** - Syntax highlighting, error detection, code navigation, and completion suggestions for TSP scripts.
-* **Hover Help** - Access detailed information on individual commands such as definition, accepted parameters, and usage examples
+* **Hover Help** - Access detailed information on individual commands such as definition, accepted parameters, and usage examples.
-* **Command Interface** - Send commands and interact directly with your instruments through the integrated terminal
+* **Command Interface** - Send commands and interact directly with your instruments through the integrated terminal.
-* **Instrument Firmware Upgrade** - Remotely upgrade the instrument firmware directly from the VS Code interface
+* **Instrument Firmware Upgrade** - Remotely upgrade the instrument firmware directly from the VS Code interface.
-* **Script Debugging** - On-instrument debugging with breakpoints, step execution, and variable inspection
+* **Script Debugging** - On-instrument debugging with breakpoints, step execution, and variable inspection.
-* **[Beta] Automated Script Generation** - Configuration-driven interface to create TSP scripts without manual coding
+* **[Beta] Automated Script Generation** - Configuration-driven interface to create TSP scripts without manual coding.
-* **System Configuration Management** - Support for TSP-Link™ networks and multi-instrument setups
+* **System Configuration Management** - Support for TSP-Link™ networks and multi-instrument setups.

 ## Quick Start

 - **Step 1.** Connect your TSP-enabled Tektronix and Keithley instrument to your local network (LAN).
-- **Step 2.** Install the [Tektronix TSP Toolkit Visual Studio Code Extension][tsp-toolkit-marketplace].
+- **Step 2.** Install the [Tektronix TSP Toolkit Visual Studio Code Extension][tsp-toolkit-marketplace]
-- **Step 3.** Open or create a folder for your TSP project.
+- **Step 3.** Open or create a folder for your TSP project

     ![Open Folder][pic-open-folder]